-Of course analog VLSI implementations of neural networks also operate in continuous time (e.g., Fakhraie and Smith 1997; Mead 1989).
-Concurrent with the resurgence of interest in anabeen log computation have innovative reconceptualizations of continuous-time computation.
-For example, Brockett (1988) has shown that dynamical systems can solve certain problems normally considered to be intrinsically sequential.
-For example, a certain system of ODEs (a nonperiodic finite Toda lattice) can sort a list of numbers by continuous-time analog computation.
-The system is started with the vector \mathbf{x} equal to the values to be sorted and a vector y initialized to small nonzero values; the y vector converges to a sorted permutation of x.
+Of course analog VLSI implementations of neural networks also operate in continuous time (e.g., Mead, 1989; Fakhraie & Smith, 1997)

+Concurrent with the resurgence of interest in analog computation have been innovative reconceptualizations of continuous-time computation.
+For example, Brockett (1988) has shown that dynamical systems can perform a number of problems normally considered to be intrinsically sequential.
+In particular, a certain system of ODEs (a nonperiodic finite Toda lattice) can sort a list of numbers by continuous-time analog computation.
+The system is started with the vector \mathbf{x} equal to the values to be sorted and a vector \mathbf{y} initialized to small nonzero values; the \mathbf{y} vector converges to a sorted permutation of \mathbf{x} .